 allows water to pass through the gaps and enter the home.
 FORTIFIED requires roof decks to be sealed to

 prevent this type of water damage.
-In fact, a sealed roof deck can reduce potential water intrusion by

 Better Attachment: